argius/Stew4/MANUAL.md

 ...

-### Edit - Toggle focus (G) Ctrl-G
+### Edit - Toggle focus (G) Ctrl-G \<improved feature in version 4.2\>

-This command toggles focus between the result set table and the input/output area in a current window.
+This command toggles focus between the database info tree, the the result set table and the input/output area in a current window.

 ### Edit - Clear Message (M)